Basic Science Pharmacology

 Clinical Pearl

 In cryptococcal meningitis, elevated intracranial pressure is the primary cause of morbidity and mortality.
 Aggressive management with serial large-volume therapeutic lumbar punctures (removing 20–30 mL CSF) is essential.
-A lumbar drain or VP shunt may be needed for refractory cases.
-Steroids are NOT indicated for cryptococcal meningitis (unlike TB meningitis).
+For refractory ICP, temporary CSF diversion (lumbar drain or EVD) is preferred; VP shunt only after CSF sterilization (to avoid seeding the shunt).
+Adjunctive dexamethasone is NOT recommended — the CryptoDex 2016 trial showed worsened outcomes; steroids may be used for cryptococcal IRIS.

 Anti-Tuberculosis Therapy for CNS TB